yaqman/cse210-03/README.md

 If the puzzle is solved the game is over.
 If the player has no more parachute the game is over.

+# Main.py
+The game will be run in main.py by import director.py.

 # Version
 The version is using v3.0